 For volunteer opportunities please contact Marielle at: firstname.lastname@example.org

 Jamie channels the slogan “Why Do You Tri?” every time she participates in a marathon or triathlon.
 For her, race events are multi-purposed: first, for personal growth and strength and second, for her kids.
 Her twin sons, Alexander and Lucas, have both cerebral palsy and autism.
 Every time she thinks she can’t take another step forward she thinks of her sons and how hard they worked to achieve their very first independent steps at age 5.
 They remain her biggest inspiration.

 When her twins received their diagnosis, she had no idea how cerebral palsy was going to affect their future.
 She had many questions, but few resources.
-She decided to do the deep research, seek the knowledge, and gain support both in and outside of the medical community.
-She know that someday she wanted to share her findings and help others along in their journeys with CP.
+She decided to do deep research, seek knowledge, and gain support both in and outside of the medical community.
+She knows that someday she wanted to share her findings and help others along in their journeys with CP.

 As part of CPATH, she loves seeing the continued impact the organization has on families and the community.
 “These are families like mine — seeking friendships, support, guidance, resources, and more as we navigate life with a different ability on an adaptive path.”

 For community events and partnerships, please contact Jamie at: email@example.com